dvlproad/001-UIKit-CQDemo-Flutter/flutter_media_browser_interface/README.md

 ## Additional information

-TODO: Tell users more about the package: where to find more information, how to contribute to the package, how to file issues, what response they can expect from the package authors, and more.
+Tell users more about the package: where to find more information, how to contribute to the package, how to file issues, what response they can expect from the package authors, and more.